dariansereno/My_Neural_Network/README.md

 **License:**
 DeepLearningKit is licensed under the [MIT License](LICENCE).

-**Contact:**
-For questions, feedback, or support, please reach out to me via email at dasereno@student.42.fr.

 **Acknowledgments:**
 This project wouldn't have been possible without the support and guidance from the deep learning community, bigup to the book : 'Neural Network From Scratch' by Harrison Kinsley and Daniel Kukiela <3 .
-Let's continue to learn and grow together!
+Let's continue to learn!